Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Scene

 Park City Mountain is bustling in the summer months.
-In addition to mountain biking, you’ll find a huge alpine slide, golf, hiking, and a mountain coaster.
+In addition to mountain biking, you’ll find a huge alpine slide, golf, hiking, a mountain coaster, and more.
 Park City was the first town to earn IMBA’s (International Mountain Bicycling Association) Gold-Level Ride Center status.
-What this means is a plethora of trails—over 400 miles—for all ability levels alongside amazing biking amenities, dining, lodging, and entertainment opportunities.
-The mountain itself harbors a huge trail network that caters to just about every type of rider.
-Stay a week or book a weekend, you won’t find boredom when enjoying Park City Mountain's daily operations.
+What this means is a plethora of trails—over 450 miles—for all ability levels and adaptive users alongside amazing biking amenities, dining, lodging and fun mountainside experiences.
+The mountain itself harbors a huge trail network that would take days to explore.
+Stay for a week or book a weekend; you won’t find boredom when enjoying Park City Mountain's daily operations.

 Lift-Served Chairlifts